-Kristi Olson is a proven healthcare leader with more than 20 years’ experience in healthcare administration and operations.
+Kristi Olson is Chief Executive Officer at St. Thomas More Hospital.
+She is a proven healthcare leader with more than 20 years’ experience in healthcare administration and operations.
 She joined Centura Health in 2011 and has led high performing teams in physical therapy, rehabilitation and home health across our connected ecosystem.

 Kristi graduated Magna Cum Laude from the U.S. Naval Academy and served as an anti-submarine warfare officer as well as an administrative officer for the National Naval Medical Center.
 With a passion for advancing her education, she earned her Master of Science, also Magna Cum Laude, in physical therapy from Thomas Jefferson University in Philadelphia.